UH4X/EncryptedMessages/README.md

 There is a help commandline in there.
 To see what you can do just write "help" when in the prompt.

-Pro tip: You need python for this to work✌️
+Pro tip: You need python (Tested only on: 3.12.8) for this to work✌️